khessels/workwize/README.md

 ## About workwize

 Small Demo app.
+- Assuming a default installation using php8.2+ nginx & mysql server installed on the same server.
-- Extract to working dir and setup as usual
+- clone to working dir and setup as usual
 - chmod +x perm_fix.sh and run sudo ./perm_fix.sh
  (this fixes file \ directory permissions in linux)
 - edit the env file, set correct database credentials
+- php artisan key:generate
+- php artisan optimize
+- npm install
+- npm run build (this builds your assets using vite)
 - run migration and seed

 This demo uses Spatie permission for role\permission management.